LeedsCodeDojo/Recursion/Exercises.md

         }
     }

-Filling it up, printing it and/or comparing it to ither things will be your main challenges, but it is efficient and works well with recursion.
+Filling it up, printing it and/or comparing it to other things will be your main challenges, but it is efficient and works well with recursion.

 The best internal structure I've found is the Array.
-Not because it is easy to use with recursion, but just because it's fairly efficient - although still around 10x slower than using the RecurtiveList.
-I creadted some extension methods to make it easier:
+Not because it is easy to use with recursion, but just because it's fairly efficient - although still around 10x slower than using the RecursiveList.
+I created some extension methods to make it easier to work with:

     public static class ArrayRecursionExtensions {
         // Head gets the first item